 Final – 6/20/2024

+Redline, incorporating edits from 6/5/2024 small group meeting

 Illinois Energy Efficiency Policy Manual Version 3.0 was developed by the SAG Policy Manual Subcommittee from June 2022 to August 2023.
 Policy Manual Version 3.0 was approved by the Illinois Commerce Commission in December 2023.
 A follow-up item agreed to in the Policy Manual was for the SAG Reporting Working Group to develop metrics for Income Qualified Health and Safety Reporting.
-This document includes the excerpted “Income Qualified Multi-Family Reporting Principles Policy” from the Policy Manual, and the metrics finalized by the SAG Reporting Working Group in January 2024.
+This document includes the excerpted “Income Qualified Multi-Family Reporting Principles Policy” from the Policy Manual, and metrics finalized in June 2024.

+Effective Date Interpretation:

+For information the utilities have been collecting, utilities will use best efforts to start tracking new reporting metrics on June 1, 2024, and report this information in the Q3 2024 report.

+For information the utilities were not previously collecting, finalized by July 1, 2024, utilities will use best efforts to start tracking by October 1, 2024, and include in the Q4 2024 report.

+The new annual reporting metrics will be included in Q2 2025 utility reports.

 Final “Income Qualified Multi-Family Reporting Principles Policy” from Policy Manual Version 3.0, Section 6.8: